Fighting Drug Possession Charges In Illinois

 Drug cases can be complex because of the different laws that apply to the different drugs and/or controlled substances.
 Due to the fact that controlled substances are illegal to possess without a prescription or license, most defendants don’t have a defense to the charge.
-Many drug cases are won or lost on the enforcing a client’s constitutional rights against by contesting illegal detentions, searches, or seizures.
+Many drug cases are won or lost on enforcing a client’s constitutional rights against by contesting illegal detentions, searches, or seizures.
 It is up to you and your lawyer to decide on which plan of attack to use if you have any issue.
 This is why hiring a lawyer with experience in these cases is so important.
+Call Scott W. Sheen & Associates, P.C. right away.
 Drug laws vary in degree according to weight or number of the drugs/controlled substances.
 The more in weight or number a person possesses the higher the crime that is charged.

 (Minimum jail time rises when you possess larger drug quantities)

 Illinois law allows a first-time simple possession offender a chance to complete a special term of probation called “410 or 710 probation” that allows the case to be dismissed without a conviction (very important to those seeking jobs).
 You may be able to expunge the case and have the records sealed.